ArhleyHughes-lgtm/TEG-Cosmology/README.md

 ---
 ## Falsifiability and Future Tests

-### Robust Predictions
+### Robust, Near-Term Predictions

-1. Scale-dependent suppression without linear-scale impact
-2. Systematic reduction in dwarf-halo concentrations
-3. Absence of high-k power recovery
+The TEG framework makes concrete, falsifiable predictions that stem directly from the modified power spectrum logic.
+These are not fitted parameters; they are structural consequences of the theory.

+* **Scale-Dependent Suppression:** A specific reduction in power on non-linear scales with **zero** impact on linear (CMB) scales (see `kappa_sweep.png`).
+* **Shape Invariance:** The suppression profile maintains a universal shape across different coupling strengths, distinguishing it from arbitrary curve-fitting (see `shape_invariance.png`).
+* **Monotonic High-k Behavior:** Unlike baryonic feedback models (AGN), TEG predicts no high-$k$ power recovery or "rebound" (see `TEG_vs_Baryons_Derivative.png`).

+These signatures are testable *now* with current weak-lensing data.

-### Speculative Extensions
+### Optional Phenomenological Extensions (Distinct from Core Theory)

-1. Mild halo oblateness from chiral edge modes (Gaia / Euclid)
-2. Temperature-dependent κ scaling (JWST high-z lensing)
+The core mechanism resolves the S₈ tension without these additions.
+However, if the TEG coupling arises from deeper microphysical structure, secondary effects may appear:

+* **Mild Halo Oblateness:** Potential signature from chiral edge modes, detectable by Gaia/Euclid.
+* **Temperature-Dependent κ Scaling:** Possible variations in high-z lensing observable by JWST.
-3. Possible discrete κ transitions if vacuum topology changes phase
+* **Discrete κ Transitions:** Theoretical possibility of vacuum topology phase changes.

-Speculative elements are not required for resolving the S₈ tension.
+These effects are **avenues for investigation**, not load-bearing pillars of the primary result.

 ---